FAForever/wiki-pages/Beginner-1v1-Guide.md

 Even as a complete beginner, there’s one fundamental aspect of the game you’ll need to learn early on: the standard opening.
 It’s all about managing your resources efficiently and setting up a solid foundation for scaling.
 The good news?
 It’s the only part you truly need to memorize, and fortunately, it’s not too complex.

 There are two main variants: one that includes the hydrocarbon power plant (commonly called “Hydro”) and one without.
 We’ll focus on the 3-land-factory version, since adapting from there is relatively straightforward.

+Here is a legend of technical terms we will be utilising throughout this guide:

+- Mass Extractors - Mexes
+- Power Generators - Pgens / PG
+- Build Power - BP
+- Hydrocarbon Plant - Hydro
+- Engineer - Engi
+- Mobile Anti Air - MAA

 ### Hydro Build Opener
 **Triple land opening with hydro:**
 ACU: Landfac - 4 Mex - Assists Hydro - Landfac - Pg - Landfac - Pg